frankxw/cel/README.md

 YourLogger logger(someLogLevel /*see: cel::LogLevel*/);
 cel::SetLogger(&logger);

-// We can access the app singleton anywhere cel::App& app = cel::App::GetInstance();
+// In general you can grab the App singleton anywhere cel::App& app = cel::App::GetInstance();
-// Next setup all the App components
+// Next, setup all the App components
 EchoServer server(8070, 128);
-// Make sure to call app.Initialize before running (and only once) app.Initialize(&server, nullptr);
+// Make sure to call app.Initialize() before running (and only once) app.Initialize(
+    /* Server */ &server,
+    /* Idler */  nullptr
+);

 // Finally run the app, which will execute the libuv event loop (once this returns the process will exit) app.Run();